 Jered Weaver (2006-16)

 Tall, long-haired and thin like older brother (and fellow ex-Angels pitcher) Jeff Weaver, the right-hander with a wily assortment of pitches made a quick ascension through the minors and an immediate impression in the majors, winning his first four starts with a 1.37 ERA after being called up in May 2006 to fill in for injured ace Bartolo Colon.
 When Colon returned and Weaver was sent back to the minors, Angels fans went into an uproar—criticizing the team for sending the wrong Weaver down.
 They were satisfied three weeks later when Jeff, struggling horribly all year long, was designated for assignment—and Jered was recalled to take his place.

-Weaver didn’t suffer a losing record until his tenth season in 2015 as he increasingly struggled with a slowing fastball considerably slowed to 85 on the radar.
+Weaver didn’t suffer a losing record until his 10th season in 2015 as he increasingly struggled with a slowing fastball that rarely exceeded 85 MPH on the radar.